Webflow MCP server

 Fix NPM Permissions

-If you need to use sudo for npm commands, follow the NPM docs to fix permissions.
+If npm -v requires sudo, check the official NPM docs to fix permissions.

 Available Tools